 Highly-talented Jim Cummings plays Winnie the Pooh, Tigger and the Cheshire Cat while April Winchell, daughter of Paul Winchell the original voice of Tigger, plays the Queen of Hearts.
 Chris Sanders was not the first voice of Stitch but had been the writer, character designer and director of Lilo & Stitch and has performed the role since.

 There are a few strange choices of Disney characters represented in the game.
-Disappointingly, instead of Captain Jack Sparrow, the character from Pirates of the Caribbean attraction that you meet and interact with is Black Barty (Troy Baker).
+Disappointingly, instead of Captain Jack Sparrow, the character from the Pirates of the Caribbean attraction that you meet and interact with is Black Barty (Troy Baker) who was created for this game.
 Being a child-friendly pirate in a family resort, the beverage he quaffs and craves the most is coffee rather than rum; at $5,000 a cup it is almost cheaper than a real drink at Disneyland.

 Strangely, of the 42 characters that you can interact with, three are from Song of the South (1946) 2, with Br'er Fox given a particularly prominent role.
 This promotion of a film that Disney themselves have ruled out releasing due to its racist content makes children innocently want to see the film and can make for awkward conversations in which parents unexpectedly have to explain the concept of racist cartoon characters to children.
 The only other disappointment is that Disney's fairy society is apparently sexist and stratified.
 Only female fairies are considered fairies while males aren't called fairies but are second-class citizens ridiculously called 'Sparrowmen' instead3.